 For the past 15 years, Joel has engaged both local and global public policy.
 He served as Operations Director of an international nonprofit fighting against human trafficking, an expertise that will aid the Human Relations Commission’s extensive work on trafficking in San Diego.
 Joel has also worked for two California Assemblymembers, the County of San Diego, as a foreign policy advisor to a number of congressional campaigns, and as Operations Director for a U.S. Presidential campaign.
 He is also a National Security Act Scholar and national collegiate debate champion.

 Joel earned his Ph.D. from the University of Denver in International Studies, holds an M.A. in International Relations from the University of San Diego, and a B.A. in Political Science from Point Loma Nazarene University.
+He has taught at the University of Denver, Colorado State University, and the University of Massachusetts, and regularly lectures on combating violent extremism and public policy.
 In addition to advocacy, research, and policy work, Joel is enthusiastic about local beaches, baseball, and San Diego’s world-class hipster coffee and cuisine.